adamlaki/adamlaki-site/src/index.md

       description: "Root is an admin package for Laravel applications with extension support."
 ---

-# Hey, I’m Adam! **I’m a passionate, accessibility-focused front-end developer.** I develop with Gatsby, 11ty, and WordPress.
+# Hey, I’m Adam! **I’m a passionate, accessibility-focused front-end developer.** I develop with 11ty, and WordPress.
 I like to learn and try out new things in my field.